 It’s NOT a funny book in spite of the title and the cover and the introductory material.
-It’s the work of professional journalists and as such, an examination of the truth vs the myth(s) about the Alamo.
-But it’s also a historiography because the way the tale of the Alamo is told has differed since the days of its inception.
-And the ways it is told now is different.
+It’s the work of professional journalists (not historians) and as such, an examination of the truth vs the myth(s) about the Alamo.
+But it’s also an historio-graphy because the way the tale of the Alamo is told has differed since the days of its inception.
+And the way it’s told now is different.
 It depends on many things in the teller’s point of view.
-No doubt the way it will be told in the future will also differ.
+No doubt the way it will be told in the future will differ again!
 Why do the versions differ?
 What is the truth?
 Read the book.

 It’s probably better for those who aren’t really familiar with Texas history so it was perfect for me.

-The three Texas-based authors present an Introduction and get on with the background to the Battle of the Alamo which was fought in 1836 at a mission in San Antonio, Texas, then a territory of Mexico.
-Settlers from the US slave states were relocating themselves.
-Too bad – slavery under Mexican rule was also against the law.
-But the American newcomers did it anyway because they really needed the money to pay off their debts.
-And slaves were auctioned in front of the Spanish mission known as the Alamo.
+The three Texas-based authors present an Introduction and then get on with the background to the battle of the Alamo which was fought in 1836 at a lowly Catholic mission in San Antonio, Texas which was then a territory of Mexico.
+A Settlers from the US slave states had been relocating themselves for several years.

-True enough, basically, that William Barret Travis and James Bowie died at the Alamo (Stephen Austin probably didn’t die at the scene), but that’s become almost all that’s known these days about the “heroes” thanks in part to Disney and John Wayne.
+It’s true enough, basically, that William Barret Travis and James Bowie died at the Alamo (Stephen Austin probably didn’t die on the scene), but that’s become almost all that’s known these days about the “heroes” thanks in part to Disney and John Wayne.
 Austin, Bowie and Crockett were not heroes at the time and their deaths were … well … read the book.

-The book goes through the decades of Alamo neglect and mercenary purposes then closes on the ideas the white supremacists have brought to the table vs the rights of the Texans of other lineage who also fought in what has become a symbol of “fighting to the death for liberty.”
+The Alamo went through the decades of neglect and mercenary purposes then closed on the ideas the white supremacists have brought to the table vs the rights of the Texans lineage of folks other than Anglo-European who also fought in what has become a symbol of “fighting to the death for liberty.”
 It’s actually been a racist struggle the whole time and both politics and entertainment have been part and parcel of it.
 It doesn’t seem to end.

-And there have been so many fascinating “Texas-sized” characters over the almost two centuries since the actual battle, so the book covers a lot of territory in its 400+ pages.
-Every word is worth it.
+But the Alamo has given us so many fascinating “Texas-sized” characters over the almost two centuries since the actual battle, so the book covers a lot of territory in its 400+ pages.
+And every word is worth it.